LinkWellNodes/Documentation/docs/services/Job-Info.md

 ## Mainnets

-Please [contact us](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes") for mainnet job requests and pricing.
+Please [**contact us**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes") for mainnet job requests and pricing.

 ## Testnets
 Please see below for our list of currently supported networks, along with their associated operator contracts and job IDs.
 All testnet jobs are free to use, and do not require you to prefund your contracts with the LINK token.
 If you run into any trouble, we are here to help!
-Head on over to our [Discord](https://discord.gg/AJ66pRz4), or feel free to contact us [**here**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!
+Head on over to our [**Discord**](https://discord.gg/AJ66pRz4), or feel free to contact us [**here**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!
 <!-- tabs:start -->

 ### **Ethereum-Sepolia**